tessercat/daoistic-book/blog/philosophy/lede.md

-Wenzi on Daoist cosmology.
+The moral physics of Dao and De, sky and earth, yin, yang and qi.
 Wenzi 上德 5.